-This piece was originally published in November 2014 just before Charles Manson, America's most notorious killer who is now 80-years-old, was to marry a 26-year-old.
+This piece was originally published in November 2014 just before Charles Manson, America's most notorious killer was to marry a 26-year-old.

 Vacaville, in Central California, at that time was the home of the notorious Charles Manson.
 Father Pat Leslie, the Irish priest from County Louth who was his pastor, had struck up a relationship with him.
 He agreed to the interview and said he'd introduce me to Manson and I readily agreed.
 I had no idea what lay ahead.